-- 7. The following postgraduate trainee documentation records are required to be kept by the program director and must include the following: - a) The postgraduate trainee has met published eligibility criteria - b) Evaluation of postgraduate trainee performance while enrolled which demonstrated successfully meeting the program competency requirements - c) Any disciplinary action plan and postgraduate trainee successful remediation of action plan. - d) Any grievances filed by the postgraduate trainee a.
-How does the program document that the postgraduate trainees have met eligibility criteria. b.
-How does the program document progressive improvement of postgraduate trainee performance against the program's established competency requirements? c.
-How does the program document postgraduate trainee disciplinary actions and their remediation? d.
-How does the program track internal complaints and grievances, and program responses that may have been filed by postgraduate trainees?
+- a) The postgraduate trainee has met published eligibility criteria - b) Evaluation of postgraduate trainee performance while enrolled which demonstrated successfully meeting the program competency requirements - c) Any disciplinary action plan and postgraduate trainee successful remediation of action plan. - d) Any grievances filed by the postgraduate trainee

+CH iteria.
+How does the program document progressive improvement of postgraduate trainee rformance against the program's established competency requirements?
+How does the program document postgraduate trainee disciplinary actions and eir remediation?
+How does the program track internal complaints and grievances, and program sponses that may have been filed by postgraduate trainees?
 8. Records of all key program staff, including but not limited to the Program Director, Clinical Director and additional Program staff assigned to the Program will be maintained by the Program.
-This should include a current resume or curriculum vitae (CV) and job description that outlines the role and responsibilities as it relates to the Postgraduate Training Program. a.
-How does the program maintain records of employment and performance of key program staff?
-Record keeping should include job descriptions that reflect responsibilities for the program and current resume or CVs for relevant individuals.
-(IF CURRENTLY ACCREDITED): In your program's last decision letter and/or other correspondence since the last review, did the Consortium's Accreditation Commission note any Standard 6 issues to specifically address "in the next self-study"?
-If so, provide your response here.
-(IF CURRENTLY ACCREDITED): In your program's last decision letter and/or other correspondence since the last review, did the Consortium's Accreditation Commission note any other Standard 6 issues to address (i.e., narrative responses due by a certain date)?
-If so, briefly describe what information was provided to the Consortium's Accreditation Commission and whether the Consortium's Accreditation Commission determined the issue was satisfactorily addressed.
-You may reference correspondence in the appendices as necessary, but provide a brief summary of those issues here.
+This should include a current resume or curriculum vitae (CV) and job description that outlines the role and responsibilities as it relates to the Postgraduate Training Program. pr How does the program maintain records of employment and performance of key ogram staff?
+Record keeping should include job descriptions that reflect sponsibilities for the program and current resume or CVs for relevant individuals. co no CURRENTLY ACCREDITED): In your program's last decision letter and/or other prespondence since the last review, did the Consortium's Accreditation Commission at the any Standard 6 issues to specifically address "in the next self-study"?
+If so, ovide your response here. no da Ac de CURRENTLY ACCREDITED): In your program's last decision letter and/or other prespondence since the last review, did the Consortium's Accreditation Commission at the any other Standard 6 issues to address (i.e., narrative responses due by a certain te)?
+If so, briefly describe what information was provided to the Consortium's accreditation Commission and whether the Consortium's Accreditation Commission at the issue was satisfactorily addressed.
+You may reference correspondence the appendices as necessary, but provide a brief summary of those issues here.